-Next stop was one of the plants where minerals are separated from the rocks before we went to the actual mines.
+The next stop was one of the plants where minerals are separated from the rocks.
+Then we went to the actual mines.

 At an altitude of 4400m above sea level, the air is already thin.
 Now imagine going into a mine without a proper ventilation system.
-And then add the dust in the air and you will understand why we eventually got to the point where every breath was painful.
-The high iron concentration of the rocks made the air smell and taste like blood and even a day later, I have not gotten rid of the smell in my nose.
+And then add the dust in the air, and you will understand why we eventually got to the point where every breath was painful.
+The high iron concentration of the rocks made the air smell and taste like blood, and even a day later, I had not gotten rid of the smell in my nose.

 The worst part was that this was an active mine.
-There were people working in there, adults and children, some only ten years old.
-None of them grow old.
+People were working in there, adults and children, some only ten years old.
+None of the miners grow old.
 If they don’t die in accidents, they will die from lung damage.
-Or, as our guide said, ‘one day you will cough blood and then you’re dead’.
+Or, as our guide said, ‘one day you will cough blood, and then you’re dead’.

-#2 Enjoy the view from the Monastery San Francisco
+#2 Enjoy the view from the Monastery of San Francisco

 The San Francisco monastery can only be visited on Spanish guided tours.
 Even if you do not speak a single word of Spanish, you should sign up for one.
 The monastery is a beautiful old building, with paintings on almost every wall.